monahendawi/quantum-zne-blog/results.md

 | Second-Order Richardson | 0.00655 |

 The second-order approach reduced the error by approximately nine times compared to the original noisy result.
+Bit-Flip Noise presented a more challenging scenario for error mitigation.

+Although both extrapolation methods successfully reduced the error, the overall improvement was smaller than that observed for Depolarizing Noise.

+This behavior suggests that Bit-Flip errors may introduce deviations that are more difficult to model using low-order extrapolation techniques.
+Nevertheless, the reduction achieved by Second-Order Richardson Extrapolation confirms that Zero-Noise Extrapolation remains beneficial even when the underlying noise mechanism differs significantly from the depolarizing model.

+The results demonstrate that higher-order extrapolation continues to provide measurable gains over the simpler First-Order approach.

 ---